 It is interesting to see the importance of the Rayleigh scatter region and the Raman scattering of water for the quantification of bacteria.
 It appears that all bacteria have some effect on light scattering, both Raman (of water) and Rayleigh, which is surprising, since Raman spectrometry itself was not sensitive enough to detect these bacteria at concentrations of 105 CFU/ml.

-One explanation for this is that while the low-resolution Raman spectrum was measured with excitation by near infrared light (785 nm), the EEM were obtained using UV light (200-400 nm) which has much higher energy levels.
-It is difficult to explain currently how chemical composition present in different bacterial cells may be responsible for different fluorescence spectra of species.
-It is clear that proteinaceous substances demonstrating tryptophan-like fluorescence form a large part of the spectral fingerprint, but they may represent entire cells, live or dead, cell wall components or dissolved proteins and peptides that were excreted by the bacteria.
+One explanation for this is that while the low-resolution Raman spectrum was measured with excitation by near infrared light (785 nm), the EEM were obtained using UV light (200-400 nm), which has much higher energy levels..
+It is clear that proteinaceous substances demonstrating tryptophan-like fluorescence form a large part of the spectral fingerprint.
+These proteinaceous substances may represent entire cells, live or dead, cell wall components or dissolved proteins and peptides that were excreted by the bacteria.
 Further studies are needed to elucidate the range of chemical components that determine the observed fluorescence fingerprints.
 It is clear, however, that the intensity of these fingerprints correlates with the concentration of bacteria.

 Differentiation between bacterial species